Hiking across the Kamnik-Savinja Alps, Slovenia

 This hiking guide outlines each stage of our trek through the Kamnik-Savinja Alps.
 We’ve also included tips on how to save money, what to pack, and where to stay.

-- Day 3: Cojzova koča na Kokrskem sedlu – Češka koča na Spodnjih Ravneh (7 – 9 hours)
+Stage 3: Cojzova koča na Kokrskem sedlu – Češka koča na Spodnjih Ravneh (6 km, 7 – 9 hours)

-- Day 4: Češka koča na Spodnjih Ravneh – Zgornje Jezersko (2 hours)
+Stage 4: Češka koča na Spodnjih Ravneh – Zgornje Jezersko (4.6 km, 2 hours)